smartnic/sigcomm21_artifact/README.md

 optimizes BPF bytecode with formal correctness and safety guarantees.
 K2 leverages stochastic search, a formalization of BPF in first-order logic, and several domain-specific techniques to accelerate equivalence checking of BPF programs.
-K2 produces code with 6--26% reduced size, reduces average latency by 13--85 microseconds in our setup, and improves the number of packets per second processed per core by up to 5% relative to `clang -O3`, across programs drawn from production systems at Cilium and the Linux kernel.
+Relative to `clang -O3`, K2 produces code with 6--26% reduced size, 13--85 microseconds lower latency, and -0.03--5% higher throughput (packets per second per core), across programs drawn from production systems at Cilium and the Linux kernel.
 BPF programs produced by K2 can pass the kernel checker.